rajatgirotra/study/java/udemy/java_course/gradle/README_1.txt

 So every project will have a build.gradle file in gradle, we defines tasks.
 Each task is like a goal in maven which can be run independently.
 Even with an empty build.gradle file, there are some tasks which you can still run.
-Inside your project base dir, run "gradlew tasks" to see which tasks gradle gives you out of the box.
+Inside your project base dir, run "gradlew tasks" to see on a higher level which tasks gradle gives you out of the box.
+Run "gradlew tasks --all" to view a full list of tasks.

 You can always add plugins (core gradle plugins or 3rd party plugins). these plugins will add more tasks for your project.
 You can configure these tasks in the build.gradle file.